kinotiodotio/kinotio.io/README.md

     </picture>
 </div>

-The official website for kinotio.io
+The official website for kinotio

 To develop it locally, clone this repository and run the following command to start the local dev server: